-Most hernias occur when part of the intestine or peritoneum pushes through a gap in the abdominal wall.
+Most hernias occur when part of the bowel or peritoneum pushes through a gap in the abdominal wall.
 The peritoneum is the membrane that lines the abdominal cavity and (completely or partly) encloses most of the organs in the abdomen.
-The protruding pouch, called the hernia sac or hernial sac, may contain part of the peritoneum, intestine or stomach, as well as belly fat.
+The protruding pouch, called the hernia or hernial sac, may contain parts of organs such as the bowel or stomach.
 A bulge can usually be seen from the outside.
 Whether or not a hernia causes problems will depend on where it is and how big it is.

 These are the most common types of hernias:

-- Inguinal hernias: occur at a weak spot in the groin near the inguinal canal, above the inguinal ligament.
+- Inguinal hernias: entsteht occur at a weak spot above the inguinal ligament, which is above the groin.
 This is the most common kind of hernia.
 They usually affect men.

-- Femoral hernias : occur in the upper part of the thigh near the groin, in a place called the femoral canal below the inguinal ligament.
+- Femoral hernias: occur in the upper part of the thigh, below the inguinal ligament.
 They mainly affect women.

-- Incisional hernias: occur through previously made surgical incisions (cuts).
+- Incisional hernias: occur in scar tissue from previously made surgical incisions (cuts).
 The abdominal wall is weaker there, so hernias are more likely.

 - Umbilical hernias: arise at a weak point in the abdominal wall near the belly button (navel).
 They are most common in babies and overweight adults.